bjornaa/ladim1/doc/source/prog_lang.rst

 ====================

-The LADiM code is written in `python <https://www.python.org>`_, more specific python 3.
-It has been tested with versions 3.5 and 3.6.
+The LADiM code is written in `python <https://www.python.org>`_, more specific it requires python 3.6 or newer.

 Dependencies
 ------------